It started with two previously timid teens approaching me. "Miss Amanda," they asked, "is it possible to show at the next height?"

 I recently made the call to buy some new boots.
 I know, SUPER tough decision--I guess I'll find myself a pretty pair of lovely tall boots and walk around feeling like a princess or a boss or queen bee.

-But actually, it really did take me a few months to commit to the purchase, and for several reasons:
+But actually, it really did take me a few months to commit to the purchase, and for several reasons.

 They cost MONEY.
 And I have trained myself to ONLY look for deals, ONLY buy on sale, ONLY buy used and save a buck.
 So looking at NEW boots felt extreme, superfluous, excessive, gluttonous (insert shaming adjective here).
 Also, as a horse person, I don't have a lot of EXTRA, so I tend to spend money on things like HAY and GRAIN.

 I knew they were going to start very uncomfortable.
 Anyone who grew up pre-magical-italian leather products we are so privileged to have today knows what I'm talking about.
-You got a saddle and spent the first several months dumping gallons of oil on that thing, riding on a slip and slide until it's finally sticky.
+You got a saddle and spent the first several months dumping gallons of oil on that thing, riding on a slip-and-slide until it's finally sticky.
 Or, also pre 2000s, you bought tall boots only to have to take out a loan for band-aids until those things dropped around your ankles.
 We were tough, let me tell you.

 I didn't know.
 I didn't know what brands to look at; I didn't know what would fit; I didn't know what was popular or cool or best for me.
 I don't make any decision lightly, and I wanted to be informed.